Inokinoki/inoki-blog/source/_posts/Ollama.md

 }
 ```

 It makes a `requested` string by `Library` with an appended `Variant` from the "GPU information".
-If there is one matched extacly to the `requested` string, the first library path in `dynLibs` would be the path to the requested library.
+If there is one matched exactly to the `requested` string, the first library path in `dynLibs` would be the path to the requested library.
 The first library path will also be the first to try during the loading.

 It then tries GPU libraries with not exact matches (where there could be some version mismatches, etc.):